 Once the addition of tin and lead alloys reaches 0.5%, spangles will appear, zinc ash will increase significantly, and production efficiency will also decline, causing undue losses to the enterprise.

-Due to its low melting point and excessively high content of lead and tin, the solidification temperature of the zinc solution will drop rapidly, and it is easy to form coarse crystals and cracks during the cooling process of the galvanized layer, which will affect the surface smoothness of the zinc layer.
+Due to its low melting point and excessively high content of lead and tin, the solidification temperature of the zinc solution will drop rapidly, and it is easy to form coarse crystals and cracks during the cooling process of the galvanized steel coil layer, which will affect the surface smoothness of the zinc layer.
 Corrosion resistance.

 Intergranular corrosion is most sensitive to impurity lead, and the corrosion rate increases with the increase of lead content in the coating.
 Intergranular corrosion will occur when the lead content reaches 0.02%, and the coating will crack along the grain boundary and lose adhesion.